Sheerpower Logo

 The Technical Problem

-The SheerPower Solution: A Conscious Rejection of Garbage Collection
+The SheerPower Solution: An Alternative to Garbage Collection for Predictable Throughput

-• Extremely Low-Overhead Short Strings: Small String Optimization (SSO) stores the most common strings directly inside the string descriptor, eliminating memory allocation entirely.
+• Extremely Low-Overhead Short Strings: Small String Optimization (SSO) stores the most common strings directly inside a cache-friendly string descriptor, eliminating the need for memory allocation entirely.

 • Efficient Memory Pooling: For larger strings, a custom memory manager provides pre-allocated buffers, avoiding slow system calls.

-• Assignments (a$ = b$) are highly optimized.
-An assignment to a literal string at compile-time can often be reduced to a no-op at runtime.
-For variable assignments, if both strings already share the same SID, the copy is avoided entirely.
+• Assignments like (a$ = b$) are highly optimized.
+Assigning a literal at compile-time may become a no-op at runtime.
+If both strings already share the same SID, the assignment is skipped entirely.

-• Comparisons (IF a$ = b$) are also highly optimized.
-If the SIDs match, the result is an immediate TRUE without a character-by-character comparison.
-Critically, if the SIDs differ but the content is identical, the system unifies their SIDs.
-This "self-healing" behavior ensures that all future comparisons between these two strings will also be immediate.
+• Comparisons (IF a$ = b$) are immediate when SIDs match.
+If the SIDs differ but the content is identical, the system unifies their SIDs— ensuring future comparisons are instant.

 This disciplined approach to memory management has eliminated the need for a garbage collector in SheerPower applications.
 This results in a flatter and more predictable performance profile, avoiding the periodic pauses associated with garbage collection cycles in other systems.